Colion Noir tells 'Tucker Carlson Today' 'I will not comply' with Dems' gun ban, cites landmark Heller verdict

 Noir, sporting a hat that read "I will not comply," told Fox Nation's "Tucker Carlson Today" that a ban on so-called "assault weapons" is illegitimate.

-Appearing to channel the nation's first U.S. Supreme Court Chief Justice John Marshall -- who notably said "a law repugnant to the Constitution is void" -- Noir replied bluntly: "are we expected to comply with unconstitutional laws in this country?
+Appearing to channel the nation's fourth U.S. Supreme Court Chief Justice John Marshall -- who notably said "a law repugnant to the Constitution is void" -- Noir replied bluntly: "are we expected to comply with unconstitutional laws in this country?
 We’re not."

 "We already had the Supreme Court which decided in Heller that we do have a right to own firearms in this country, and AR-15 is one of those.
 It’s one of the most popular rifles in this country, it is in common use," said Noir.